GSG-G7/far-nearer/README.md

 >The user can log in to see which buildings are empty and who owns them.

->The user can report buildings that is believed to be empty
+>The user can report buildings that are believed to be empty

 ## **User Stories**